Deep Doubly Debiased Longitudinal Effect Estimation with ICE G-Computation: Experiments

 \subsection{Setup}

-\paragraph{Baselines} We benchmark $D^3$-Net against ICE G-computation-based longitudinal estimators, including (1) G-computation with Super Learner (2) LTMLE with Super Learner, (3) DeepACE, and (4) DeepLTMLE.
-Together, these methods span a range of modeling expressiveness and debiasing strategies within this framework.
+\paragraph{{Baselines}} We benchmark $D^3$-Net against ICE-based longitudinal estimators, including (1) G-computation with Super Learner, (2) LTMLE with Super Learner~\cite{lendle2017ltmle}, (3) DeepACE \cite{frauen2023estimating}, (4) DeepLTMLE \cite{shirakawa2024longitudinal}, and (5) IGC-Net~\cite{hess2024igc}.
+Methods (3)-(5) are ICE G-computation-based but differ in their architecture and debiasing strategies: DeepACE is LSTM-based and incorporates an influence-function-based objective; DeepLTMLE is transformer-based and applies LTMLE as a post-training correction; IGC-Net employs a more sophisticated multi-transformer architecture without explicit debiasing.
+We include IGC-Net primarily as an extra benchmark.
+As we will show, IGC‑Net’s strong architecture often outperforms existing debiasing methods (DeepACE, DeepLTMLE), yet $D^3$-Net consistently outperforms IGC‑Net, demonstrating the value of our SDR‑based training and final LTMLE correction.
+A direct, architecture‑controlled comparison (applying our debiasing to IGC‑Net’s backbone) would further isolate the benefit of debiasing; we leave this as a natural extension.
 Implementation details are provided in Appendix~\ref{appx:implementation}.

-\paragraph{Settings} We begin with the semi-synthetic DGP proposed in DeepACE, which combines 10 real time-varying clinical measurements from MIMIC-III with synthetically generated treatment assignments and outcomes.
+\paragraph{{Settings}} We begin with the semi-synthetic DGP proposed in DeepACE, which combines 10 real time-varying clinical measurements from MIMIC-III with synthetically generated treatment assignments and outcomes.
 In this setting, treatment affects the single outcome variable but does not affect any other covariates, yielding a limited treatment–confounder feedback mechanism.
 To study more challenging scenarios, we further augment this DGP with five additional synthetic time-varying covariates that both affect and are affected by treatment, thereby inducing an expanded and more realistic feedback structure.
 We refer to these two settings as \emph{Limited Time-varying Confounding} and \emph{Expanded Time-varying Confounding} throughout the paper.
-Full specifications of both DGPs are provided in Appendix~\ref{appx:dgp}.
+We also experimented with high-dimensional synthetic covariates in the expanded DGP.
+Full specifications of all DGPs are provided in Appendix~\ref{appx:dgp}.

-For each DGP, we sample $N=1500$ patient trajectories and generate longitudinal data over different horizon lengths $\tau$.
+For each DGP, we sample $N=1000$ patient trajectories and generate longitudinal data over different horizon lengths $\tau$.
 We begin with $\tau=15$, as chosen by DeepACE.
-Hyperparameter tuning procedures for all baselines are detailed in Appendix~\ref{appx:hyperparam}.
+Hyperparameter tuning procedures for all baselines are detailed in Appendix~\ref{appx:implementation}.